skillenza-com/The-Architecture-Battle/.github/ISSUE_TEMPLATE/custom.md

 6. **Azure Services Used-** Kindly mention the Azure Services you used, or intended to use but weren't able to because of the overusage of Azure platform.

-7. **Repository Link(optional):** _Provide us the link to your code.
-Please note that this is optional.
-Share the code only if you wish to share.

 ## 🔥 Your Pitch
 _Kindly write a pitch for your project.
 Please do not use more than 500 words_